Suwayomi/tachidesk-paperback-ext/README.md

 3) You can message me on [Telegram](https://t.me/Alz_8bit)

 ##### Credits
-- @xOnlyFadi for the active help on this repo
+- [xOnlyFadi](https://github.com/xOnlyFadi) for the active help on this repo
-- @TheNetsky for the technical help
+- [TheNetsky](https://github.com/TheNetsky) for the technical help
 - Paperback Team for the awesome platform
 - Tachidesk Team for the fantastic API
 - Tachiyomi Team and Community for the content sources